 Yoga teacher and Ayurveda consultant

 A little about my journey.
-I first found yoga, pranayama and meditation after undergoing heart surgery in my late 30’s.
+I first became passionate about yoga, pranayama and meditation after undergoing heart surgery in my late 30’s.
 I was born with a bicuspid aortic valve that had never been diagnosed and I hadn’t realised that anything was wrong until I was giving birth to my second child.
 I’d experienced symptoms, shortness of breath, dizziness etc however had put it down to my hectic lifestyle and didn’t listen to the signs my body was providing.
 I was not in tune with my body and mind or in touch with my intuition.
 Im sure many can appreciate the feeling of going through the motions without truly experiencing life.

 You see, I had lived my life in one big rat race.
 On full power daily with many stresses life throws at you, fight or flight and had kind of got used to functioning that way without appreciating the damage that continual cortisol build up in the body can do and how it can manifest into physical conditions.
 In my opinion it more than likely exacerbated my condition.
 That was until I received one very large wake up call.